MatejBursik/rspass/README.md

 # RsPass - CLI Password Manager

-A secure command-line password manager written in Rust, featuring encryption and safe memory handling.
+A simple and secure password manager written in Rust.
+Usable with both CLI and GUI.

 ## Features

 - **Secure Storage**: Passwords are encrypted using AES-256-GCM
 - **Key Hashing**: Master password is hashed with Argon2
-- **Simple CLI**: Easy-to-use command-line interface
+- **Simple CLI & GUI**: User friendly command-line and graphical interface
 - **Cross-Platform**: Compatible with Windows, macOS, and Linux

 ### What RsPass Does NOT Do

 - **No Cloud Sync**: Vault is stored locally only
-- **No Interface**: Command-line only (working on graphical interface)
 - **No Browser Integration**: Manual copy/paste is required

 ## Installation from Source